Mabadai/craft_strings/README.md

     //Hello everybody.
 In this project im trying to token an "inputed by the user" string.
 Then, count down all the white spaces in the added string.
 I was trying to accomplish this task by applying for loop , but nor the for loop and neither the "while" loop i putted there helped me achieve the result.
 I noticed that the problem is by:
     1. number++ does not change its value at all
     2. the white spaces counted from the pointer(string) are only for the first string input.
-    Any help would be highly appreciated.
-I prefer to use less of the new functions and try to code this task more of an old school/basic logic way.
-ThankS!